A historic pub interior of regional importance

 The decorative mosaic floor indicates the pub was originally divided into seven distinct compartments separated by partitions.
 There were originally four exterior doors.
 The mosaic floor indicates that off the former lobby/passage on the left there were two snugs at the rear.
 Also, there were two snugs to the right of the present entrance.
 The room on the rear right has changed – the mosaic floor indicates a new wall has been added to create a passage at the rear of the pub.
 The decorative mosaic by the right-hand door includes a dragon, grapes etc.

 From the front left-hand door a lobby created by a partition ran to the rear.
 As you enter there is a decorative ‘THE GEORGE AND DRAGON' in mosaic.
-The left hand wall has floor to ceiling tiling including a splendid multi-coloured large tiled painting depicting St George slaying the dragon with a relief-pattern tiled dado below.
+The left hand wall has floor to ceiling tiling including a splendid multi-coloured large tiled painting depicting St George slaying the dragon with a relief-pattern tiled dado below by Webb and Company of 94 Euston Road.
 If you take a close look at the horse's head you will see a rosette and around it a cracked tile - this is damage from shrapnel in WWII and the rosette painted on to cover it up.
 The tiling may continue beneath modern timber dado to rear.
 At the rear near the staircase to the first floor the mosaic tile floor also incorporates a St George slaying the dragon scene.
 Above the left hand side there is a fibrous plaster ceiling of intersecting circles and what looks like a skylight.

 The original curved bar counter survives in its original position apart from a small straight section on the right-hand side, as indicated by the mosic floor.
 Here there is a modern replacement which is very similar in style.
 The original bar-back fitting has been retained.
 Behind the bar back fitting there is the original Publican's Office with the door on the far left of the servery – the mosaic floor indicates there have been no changes to the layout.
 The mosaic floor also confirms that the present corner vestibule entrance is a later addition.